0100101101011010/food/recipe/_posts/2019-05-06-sandwich-bread.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [100 calories]
-excerpt: "An easy beginner recipe to create the most versatile of breads: a perfectly light, fluffy sandwich loaf, like the kind you'd find at the grocery store.
-No need for a stand mixer or long, tiring periods of kneading."
+excerpt: "An easy beginner recipe to create the most versatile of breads: a perfectly light, fluffy sandwich loaf, like the kind you'd find at the grocery store, without using a stand mixer or spending a long time kneading."
 img: /food/recipe/images/sandwich-bread.jpg

 comments: "6"